spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/references.rst

   }

-Specific references
+Specific References
 -------------------

-Command line tools
+Command Line Tools
 ^^^^^^^^^^^^^^^^^^

 The table below provides individual references for novel methods used in SCT's :ref:`command-line-tools`.